agorischek/semantic-expect/README.md

 # 🔡🤞 Semantic Expect

-LLM-based test assertions for Jest
+LLM-based test assertions for Vitest and Jest

-> This library is an early alpha and it seeking contributors!
+> This library is an early alpha and is seeking contributors!

 ```ts
 import OpenAI from 'openai';
 import { makeOpenAIMatchers } from 'semantic-expect';

 import { generateCompliment } from './my-llm-functions.js';

 expect.extend(makeOpenAIMatchers(new OpenAI()));